 In order to be eligible for Category 1 awards, students must agree to submit a complete expense report after the conference, along with a short (1-page) report that includes the abstract and details of their presentation.
 In order to be eligible for Category 2 awards, students must agree to submit a complete expense report after their research-related travel, along with a two-page report on what was accomplished, including the associated course.
 Research-related travel must be connected to specific course work, such as Geog.
 654 or 990, that is registered for in an appropriate semester.

-Calls are made annually by the Department Chair.
+Calls are made annually by the Department Chair, but students are encouraged to inquire of the Graduate Program Chair whenever needs arise.
 To apply, submit the following documentation by announced deadlines: